Dolomedes minor: Life cycle and phenology

-The spiderlings will emerge shortly after the webs construction, usually within a week or after they have changed skin, and after two weeks most young would have left the nest.
-It is presumed this is done by ‘ballooning’ a type of air dispersal to allow them to leave the nest.
-This air dispersal is done so on long floating strands of silk which can also aid leaving and moving to a variety of geographical boundaries.
+The spiderlings will emerge shortly after the web's construction, usually within a week or after they have moulted, and after two weeks most young leave the nest.
+It is presumed this is done by ‘ballooning’, a type of air dispersal to allow them to leave the nest.

-There has been sightings of adult males with young adult females but no courtship or mating has been recorded.
+There has been sightings of adult males with young adult females, but no courtship or mating has been recorded.
 In other Dolomedes species, sexual cannibalism is high so it is possible that D. minor males will try mate with virgin females to avoid this.
-Hurried copulation (mating) has been found to be common in other Dolomedes species also.
+Hurried copulation has also been found to be common in other Dolomedes species.

 Diet and predators

-As a nocturnal species, Dolomedes minor hunts and scavenges for food at night.
-The prey spectrum of the spider consists of a variety of small organisms including locusts, other spiders, dobsonfly larvae, earthworms, bees and other small insects (Williams, 1978).
-Although Dolomedes is an effective hunter, previously deceased organisms will also be accepted as food.
+As a nocturnal species, D. minor hunts and scavenges for food at night.
+The prey spectrum of the spider consists of a variety of small organisms including locusts, other spiders, dobsonfly larvae, earthworms, bees and other small insects.
+Although D. minor is an effective hunter, previously deceased organisms will also be accepted as food.
 The spider does not use its web at any point during predation, but rather captures prey through methods of hunting.
 The spider tends to take a passive approach to hunting however, waiting for prey to make contact with it before attacking.
-Despite having four prominent posterior eyes, Dolomedes minor relies entirely on touch and chemical perception rather than sight in the detection of prey.
+Despite having four prominent posterior eyes, D. minor relies entirely on touch and chemical perception rather than sight in the detection of prey.
 These senses are facilitated by hair sensilla on the spiders body that allow them to detect and capture prey with no reliance on sight.
-A particular feeding behaviour exhibited by the Nurseryweb spider is the rapid consumption of prey when it is available.
+A particular feeding behaviour exhibited by D. minor is the rapid consumption of prey when it is available.
 Individuals of the species have been observed capturing additional prey whilst still feeding on previously taken organisms, as well as commonly capturing and holding multiple insects at a time.
-This behaviour is thought to have a direct correlation with the nocturnal instinct of Dolomedes minor, with the need for rapid consumption stemming from the limited availability of prey at night.
+This behaviour is thought to have a direct correlation with the nocturnal instinct of D. minor, with the need for rapid consumption stemming from the limited availability of prey at night.
 The number of active insects decreases rapidly after twilight and remains limited until a spike before dawn, this leaves the spiders with only small windows of time in which to capture sufficient prey to nourish themselves.
+Individuals of D. minor are parasitised by two species of spider wasps, Cryptocheilus australis and Sphictostethus nitidus.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".